 DogPeople Says : Winterton Holidays 2009

-Chalets on the front of the park have full sea views.
+In 2019 we will have one chalet on the front of the park with full sea views.
 Miles of walks along the valley, dunes and beach.
 Dogs allowed on the beach all year round.
 All electricity and heating included.

 Number & Type of Properties:

-Four self catering chalets each with 2 bedrooms sleeping maximum 5.
+One self catering chalet with 2 bedrooms sleeping maximum 4.

 - Bed Linen Available at Extra Cost

 - Drying Facilities

 - Off Road Parking